 Recognize that many benefits of training are hard to measure because they are mostly qualitative in nature.
-Factors like job satisfaction, high morale, and increased employee retention may seem intangible—but can be extremely beneficial to the bottom line.
+Factors like job satisfaction, high morale, and increased employee retention may seem intangible, but these can be extremely beneficial to the bottom line.

 Overall, remember that training should not be a one-time event – but rather a learning journey.
 Organizations that define and support continuous learning paths enable employees, and hence their companies, to stay relevant in the rapidly transforming landscape.

 Broad experience in the creation of new market/product strategies and solutions as well as their execution including the go-to-market-plans and business development/sales management to drive growth.
-Held executive leadership positions both in the US and Europe – worked with clients across the US, Europe and Asia.
+Christoph has held executive leadership positions both in the US and Europe and has worked with clients across the US, Europe and Asia.

 Christoph’s work supports KT’s products globally, traveling to regional operations for project implementations and training.
-He resides in North American and can be reached at firstname.lastname@example.org
+He resides in the Netherlands and can be reached at email@example.com